Yuji Itadori: Appearances

-In October of the same year, Yuji is sent to Shibuya when Mahito and the cursed spirits lay one final siege on the jujutsu sorcerers of Japan.
+In October of the same year, Yuji is sent to Shibuya when Mahito and the Cursed Spirits lay one final siege on the Jujutsu Sorcerers of Japan.
 During the battle, Yuji watches Nanami and seemingly Nobara get killed when encountering Mahito.
 This causes him to feel incredible guilt and pain.
-He also fights Choso, brother of the two Death Paintings.
-After the jujutsu sorcerers lose the battle and Surugu Geto (actually Kenjaku) unleashes thousands of cursed spirits and newly awakened jujutsu sorcerers onto the world, Choso tells Yuji that he is Yuji's older brother, and that Yuji has the blood of a cursed spirit.
-He is later hunted by other jujutsu sorcerers blaming him for the attack on Shibuya, including Yuta Okkotsu.

-Sometime afterwards Yuji, Fushiguro, and second-year student Panda prepare to fight in Kenjaku's Culling Games between the newly born jujutsu sorcerers in Japan.
-It is also revealed Kenjaku is his "mother" who created him.
+He also fights Choso, the Eldest brother of the two Death Paintings, Eso and Kechizu.
+After the Jujutsu Sorcerers lose the battle and Suguru Geto (actually Kenjaku) unleashes thousands of Cursed Spirits and newly awakened Jujutsu Sorcerers onto the world, Choso tells Yuji that he is his older brother and that Yuji has the blood of a Cursed Spirit.
+Choso comes to this realization after their fight in Shibuya station where the blood spilled from both Yuji and Choso mix together.
+After the Shibuya incident concluded Yuji is later hunted by other Jujutsu Sorcerers blaming him for the attack on Shibuya, including Yuta Okkotsu.
+Yuta fakes Yuji's death as requested by Gojo and joins him and other sorcerers to participate in Kenjaku's Culling Games.
+After several battles, Gojo is unsealed and reunites with his students as he prepares to fight Sukuna who has taken over Fushiguro.
+Following Gojo's death, Yuji and the sorcerers try to defeat Sukuna together suffering several wounds.
+It is also revealed that Kenjaku is his "mother" who took over her body and created him, granting him the power to rival Sukuna.
+Releasing Fushiguro out of Sukuna's control, the sorcerers defeat Sukuna who chooses death rather than merge with Yuji again.
+In the epilogue Yuji would reunite with Yuko.

 In the light novel, set during Yuji's time in hiding and secret training after being declared dead, he encounters Minato in a park.
-The boy unknowingly manifested a Cursed Spirit that appears in front of his adoptive parent's home at night.
+The boy unknowingly manifested a Cursed Spirit that appeared in front of his adoptive parents' home at night.
 Yuji ultimately defeats it after a lesson from Gojo.